slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On books

 <!--
+> *'No book is worth reading that isn’t worth rereading.' -- Susan Sontag*
 > *'The best writing is rewriting.' -- E. B. White*
 > *'Any word you have to hunt for in a thesaurus is the wrong word.' -- Stephen King* when writing a book start with your own ideas